genesistoxical/crystal-folders/README.md

 * Switch between English and Spanish language.
 * Save settings in a .ini file, except for switches.
 * Customize theme color.
-* Modifying the Desktop.ini file without losing previous information.
+* Modifying the Desktop.ini file without losing information.
 * Adaptive corners (rounded or metro), depending on the OS version.

 ## Preview
 <a href="#"><img src="docs/assets/Crystal-Folders-App.gif"/></a>

 ## Usage
 On the left panel there is an area where the directories or folder list to customize will be displayed.
-Below we can find icons with their respective checkboxes, which are: Documents, Pictures, Music, Videos and Desktop.
+Below you'll find icons with their respective checkboxes, which are: Documents, Pictures, Music, Videos and Desktop.

 <br/>

 𝟭. **Add folders**, there are two ways:
 * Check the box(es) you want to customize, for example: if you selected _Documents_, all the folders inside will be added to the list.
 You can uncheck them at any time to remove those directories.
-* By dragging and dropping folders into the area mentioned above, even if you have already checked boxes.
+* By dragging and dropping folders into the empty area mentioned above, even if you've already checked boxes.

 To remove folders one by one, you must select it in the list and click on **⦵**.

 𝟮. **Choose an icon:**
-   On the right panel press the `Choose…` button, a window will open with default icons in different colors or you could use your own, it just needs to be in ICO format.
-Once you select it and press `Open` it will appear in the preview.
+   On the right panel press the `Choose…` button, a small window will open with seven default icon colors or you could search and use your own, it just needs to be in ICO format.
+Once you select it and press `Open`, it will appear in the preview.

 𝟯. **Add subfolders:**
-   Further down you can turn on the `Add subfolders` switch, which will also indicate the total number of.
-If you find there are too many or you are not interested, you could simply turn it off, this only helps to have a better customization experience.
+   Further down you can turn on `Add subfolders` switch, which will also indicate the total number of.
+If you find there are too many or you aren't interested, simply turn it off (this only helps to get a better customization experience).

 <br/>